fanguoyue/832202117_contacts_backend/README.md

 Java 11 installed and configured
 Maven installed
-MySQL server (using IP 8.136.126.246 for cloud access) (Optional) Apache web server if running in production
+MySQL server (using IP 8.136.126.246 for cloud access) Apache web server if running in production